erickcastrillo/Diquis/docs/rails/SIDEKIQ_SETUP.md

 # Sidekiq and Redis Setup

-This document describes the Sidekiq and Redis configuration for background job processing in La Cantera Football Academy.
+This document describes the Sidekiq and Redis configuration for background job processing in Diquis Football Academy.

 ## Overview